ratacat/slurp-ai/README.md

 # SlurpAI

 SlurpAI is a command-line tool that automatically scrapes web-based documentation from a given URL and converts it into a single, clean Markdown file optimized for AI consumption.
+It's designed to be used as a starting point for AI agents to consume documentation via MCP.

 ## Features